 - Academic - in a broad range of subjects, such as history, French or maths.
 Good if you like to study and you do well in exams.
 They lead to qualifications, such as A levels and T levels.

 Look at Qualifications to find out more.

-I’ve found college completely different from school, but in a good way.
-I like the feel of the college I attend and also the different facilities such as the coffee shops and dining area.
-One surprise has been the amount of work I need to complete on my Level 3 BTEC (63kb PDF)Read more from Beth
+I’ve found college completely different from school but in a good way.
+I like the feel of the college I attend and also the different facilities, such as the coffee shops and dining area.
+One surprise has been the amount of work I need to complete on my level 3 BTEC (63kb PDF)Read more from Beth

-Some specialist courses are only available at colleges in the region – Burnley, Manchester Leeds and elsewhere, for example some agriculture, building trades or music courses.
-Check UCAS Progress, search FindFE and talk to your careers adviser in school or college.
+Some specialist courses are only available at other colleges in the region – Burnley, Manchester Leeds and elsewhere, such as some agriculture, building trades or music courses.
+Search Find a course and talk to your careers adviser in school or college.

-Page updated February 2016
+Page updated August 2020